greglank/greglank.github.io/ai.md

 #### Bayes' Theorem Sneaks In

 It may seem like magic that the HC-to-Act model can be "reverse engineered" to predict hole cards, but it's not magic, it's Bayes' theorem!
-Bayes theorem is a way to derive a conditional probability (a probability that depends on something else happening) when you know a bunch of other probabilities.
+Bayes' theorem is a way to derive a conditional probability (a probability that depends on something else happening) when you know a bunch of other probabilities.

 In a given game state, when we ask what hole cards a player is likely holding after taking a particular action, we are asking about the probability of their hole cards given the observed action, or P(HC\|A).
 We don't know P(HC\|A), but we do know

-- P(A\|HC): The probability of the player's actions given particular hole cards.
+- P(A\|HC): The probability of the player's action given particular hole cards.
 This is the HC-to-Act model output given a specific hole card hand.
 - P(HC): The probability of a particular hole card hand, generally.
 This is just the naive probability of being dealt that hand.
-- P(A): The probability of a particular action, generally (across all hole cards).
+- P(A): The probability of the player's action, generally (across all hole cards).
 This is just the sum of the HC-to-Act model output across all hole card hands.

 Bayes theorem lets us put these probabilities together and solve for the one we don't know: